© Keith Saunders

 — The Guardian

-Works include Breathing Space (a permanent sound installation for the National Museum of Australia), Consort of the Moon (a massed choral ritual), Pleasure Garden (a listening garden), Recorder Queen (a semi-animated documentary film), and Soliloquy (a re-invention of the solo recital).
+Works include Breathing Space (a permanent sound installation for the National Museum of Australia), Finding Our Voice (a hybrid festival, celebrating Australia in sound), Consort of the Moon (a massed choral ritual), Pleasure Garden (a listening garden), Recorder Queen (a semi-animated documentary film), and Soliloquy (a re-invention of the solo recital).
 Collaborators include writer Alexis Wright, visual artist Amos Gebhardt, composer-improviser Erkki Veltheim and Antarctic scientist Steven Chown.

 As a recorder virtuoso, Genevieve makes regular appearances as a soloist with Australian and international orchestras including the Australian Chamber Orchestra, City of London Sinfonia, Tapiola Sinfonietta, Concerto Copenhagen, the Melbourne, Tasmanian and Adelaide Symphony Orchestras and Melbourne Chamber Orchestra.
 She has performed at the Lindau International Convention of Nobel Laureates, for Queen Elizabeth II in Westminster Abbey, as a concerto soloist in the Royal Albert Hall for BBC Proms, at the opening night of the London Jazz Festival and on a basketball court on Thursday Island with Australian indigenous ensemble The Black Arm Band.